Edo-Gor/course_deep_learning_mxc/README.md

 The majority of the "base" code is adapted from material developed by the course instructor.
 I have made minor modifications to experiment with it.

-The "exercises" and especially the "code challenges" sections contain more of my own contributions, where I added creative input beyond the provided material.
+The "exercises" and especially the "code challenges" files contain more of my own contributions, where I added creative input beyond the provided material.

 If you are exploring this repository out of an interest in deep learning, I highly recommend the course itself, it is an excellent resource that provides both solid theoretical and practical foundations.